matplo/heppy/README.md

     - note: during installation it will download and patch fjcontrib v.
 1.042
   - usage of ROOT (Pythia8 bindings; also HEPMC2, HEPMC3, LHAPDF6) is up to the user
     - for Pythia8 pythia8-config should be in $PATH or in $PYTHIA8_DIR/bin
-    - for ROOT (compiled with the same python) root-config in $PATH or in $ROOTSYS/bin
+    - for ROOT (compiled with the same python - ROOT.py etc should be built) root-config in $PATH or in $ROOTSYS/bin

 # recommended build/setup